techservicesillinois/aws-enterprise-vpc/README.md

   2. a set of example IaC environments for shared networking resources (`global/` and `vpc/`) which combine those modules and a few primitives together into a fully-functional Enterprise VPC

-  3. an example service environment (`example-service/`) which demonstrates how to look up previously-created VPC and Subnet resources by tag:Name in order to build service-oriented resources on top of them, in this case launching an EC2 instance into one of those subnets.
+  3. an example service environment (`example-service/`) which demonstrates how to look up previously-created VPC and Subnet resources by tag:Name in order to build service-oriented resources on top of them, in this case launching an EC2 instance into one of the subnets.

 _Note_: these same building blocks can also be used to construct an Independent VPC.

 If you are not familiar with Terragrunt and Terraform, the six-part blog series [A Comprehensive Guide to Terraform](https://blog.gruntwork.io/a-comprehensive-guide-to-terraform-b3d32832baca) provides an excellent introduction and some good ideas for best practices.
 That said, it should be possible to follow the Quick Start instructions below without first reading about these tools.

-Two things you should know:

-  * Terraform is usually quite good at handling dependencies and concurrency for you behind the scenes, but once in a while you may encounter a transient AWS API error while trying to deploy many changes at once because it didn't wait quite long enough between steps.  _If at first you don't succeed, try "apply" again._
+One thing you should know: **if at first you don't succeed, try "apply" again.**  Terraform is usually quite good at handling dependencies and concurrency for you behind the scenes, but once in a while you may encounter a transient AWS API error while trying to deploy many changes at once because it didn't wait quite long enough between steps.

-  * New versions of these tools are released often!
-This Enterprise VPC code assumes Terraform >= 0.8.7 and Terragrunt >= 0.9.8